Bayesian Dynamical Modeling of Fixational Eye Movements

 \section{Abstract}

-{ Humans constantly move their eyes, even during visual fixations, where miniature (or fixational) eye movements are produced involuntarily.
-Fixational eye movements are composed of slow components (physiological drift and tremor) and fast microsaccades.
-The complex dynamics of physiological drift can be modeled qualitatively as a statistically self-avoiding random walk \citep[SAW model, see][]{Engbert2011}.
-In this study, we implement a data assimilation approach for the SAW model to explain quantitative differences in experimental data obtained from high-resolution, video-based eye tracking.
-We present a likelihood function for the SAW model which allows us apply Bayesian parameter estimation at the level of individual human participants.
-Based on the model fits we find a relationship between the activation predicted by the SAW model and the occurrence of microsaccades.
-The latent model activation relative to microsaccade onsets and offsets using experimental data reveals evidence for a triggering mechanism for microsaccades.
-These findings suggest that the SAW model is capable of capturing individual differences and can serve as a tool for exploring the relationship between physiological drift and microsaccades as the two most important components of fixational eye movements.
-Our results contribute to the understanding of individual variability in microsaccade behaviors and the role of fixational eye movements in visual information processing.}
+{ Humans constantly move their eyes, even during visual fixations, where miniature (or fixational) eye movements occur involuntarily.
+Fixational eye movements comprise slow components (physiological drift and tremor) and fast components (microsaccades).
+The complex dynamics of physiological drift can be modeled qualitatively as a statistically self-avoiding random walk \citep[SAW model,][]{Engbert2011}.
+In this study, we implement a data assimilation approach for the SAW model to explain statistics of fixational eye movements and microsaccades in experimental data obtained from high-resolution eye-tracking.
+We discuss and analyze the likelihood function for the SAW model, which allows us to apply Bayesian parameter estimation at the level of individual human observers.
+Based on model fitting, we find a relationship between the activation predicted by the SAW model and the occurrence of microsaccades.
+The model's latent activation relative to microsaccade onsets and offsets using experimental data lends support to the existence of a triggering mechanism for microsaccades.
+Our findings suggest that the SAW model can capture individual differences and serve as a tool for exploring the relationship between physiological drift and microsaccades as the two most essential components of fixational eye movements.
+Our results contribute to understanding individual variability in microsaccade behaviors and the role of fixational eye movements in visual information processing.}